IntersectMBO/plutus/docusaurus/docs/adr/adr1.md

 To do that, there is a practice called architectural decision records (ADR) that we can integrate into our workflow.

-This does not replace actual architecture documentation, but provides people who are contributing:
+This does not replace actual architecture documentation, but provides people who are contributing with:

 - the means to understand architectural and design decisions that were made
-- a framework for proposing changes to the current architecture
+- a framework for proposing changes to the current architecture.

 For each decision, it is important to consider the following factors: